Testing

 OpenFeature

-This SDK ships an OpenFeature provider (CNCF OpenFeature parity) so apps standardized on the OpenFeature API can plug Shipeasy in as the backing provider.…
+Shipeasy ships OpenFeature providers (CNCF OpenFeature parity) so apps standardized on the OpenFeature API can plug Shipeasy in as the backing provider.
+The…